-On 30 October 2019, approval was granted for a modification to the project (SSD 5066 MOD-1), which included, relevantly, amending the Applicant from "Moorebank Intermodal Company" to "SIMTA as Qube Holdings Limited", adding "Part Lot 3 DP 1197707" and "Part Anzac Road and Moorebank Avenue public road reserves" to the land making up the MPW site, and:
+On 30 October 2019, approval was granted for a modification to the project (SSD 5066 MOD 1), which included, relevantly, amending the Applicant from "Moorebank Intermodal Company" to "SIMTA as Qube Holdings Limited", adding "Part Lot 3 DP 1197707" and "Part Anzac Road and Moorebank Avenue public road reserves" to the land making up the MPW site, and:

-- Importation of approximately 1,600,000 cubic metres (m3) of clean fill for bulk earthworks within the site. - Expansion of construction footprint to allow for Moorebank Avenue/Anzac Road intersection works. - Rearrangement of warehousing, freight village, internal roads and truck parking locations and layouts. - Additional onsite detention (OSD) basin near the northern boundary of the site, relocation of the western boundary and enlargement of the southern OSD basin. - Deletion of the port shuttle (IMEX) rail freight intermodal terminal and an increase in the warehousing area. - Use of interstate terminal for interstate, intrastate and port shuttle rail freight including one additional rail track. - Increase in building heights as a result of raising the site by up to 3.6 metres (m). - Reducing construction stages from four (excluding Stage 1 Early Works) with potentially only two future development applications. - Transfer of containers by heavy vehicles between the MPW warehouses and MPE rail terminal and between the MPE rail terminal and MPW warehouses. - Ability to subdivide the site as part of a future development application.
+- importation of approximately 1,600,000m3 of clean fill for bulk earthworks within the site - expansion of construction footprint to allow for Moorebank Avenue/Anzac Road intersection works - rearrangement of warehousing, freight village, internal roads and truck parking locations and layouts - additional onsite detention (OSD) basin near the northern boundary of the site, relocation of the western boundary and enlargement of the southern OSD basin

+- deletion of the port shuttle (IMEX) rail freight intermodal terminal and an increase in the warehousing area - use of interstate terminal for interstate, intrastate and port shuttle rail freight including one additional rail track - increase in building heights as a result of raising the site by up to 3.6 m - reducing construction stages from four (excluding Stage 1 Early Works) with potentially only two future development applications - transfer of containers by heavy vehicles between the MPW warehouses and MPE rail terminal and between the MPE rail terminal and MPW warehouses - ability to subdivide the site as part of a future development application.

 These changes relate to the Concept Proposal, rather than the Early Works scope.
-The Early Works scope remains unchanged as a result of SSD 5066 MOD-1.
+The Early Works scope remains unchanged as a result of the modification.